Babisas Award

-Bangladesh Entertainment Journalist Association was formally created on 30 December 2000 on the initiative and effort of journalists.
+The Bangladesh Entertainment Journalist Association was formally created on 30 December 2000 on the initiative and effort of journalists.
 After two years it was registered with Directorate of Social Service, affiliated with Ministry of People's Republic of Bangladesh Government, Dhaka, registration no. Dha – 07147.

 History

 The award has been given since 2004.
-Babisas is mainly a welfare voluntary welfare organization.
+Babisas is mainly a voluntary welfare organization.
 Giving active support in preserving rights of members carrying out professional responsibility and giving moral and logistic support to the members who came to harm while carrying out their responsibilities, creating fund for various welfare of journalists, introduction of awards for special contribution of journalists.

-Babisas wants to make entertainment journalists skilled, experienced and enriched in one hand and on the other hand an organization becomes essential on national level for growth of traditional culture.
+Babisas wants to improve entertainment journalists' skills, experience, and enrichment.
+They also support the growth of traditional culture on a national level.